Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Always wash your hands…

-• After you come home
+• After you got home

 • After the toilet

-• After sneezing, coughing, blowing your nose
+• After sneezing, coughing, or blowing your nose

 • After contact with animals, animal feed or animal waste